 The War Horse Memorial is located on the major Ascot roundabout opposite Heatherwood Hospital and Car Park 1 of Ascot Racecourse.
 Postcode: SL5 8AA.

 War Horse Memorial

 It consists of a larger than life bronze horse standing on a 3m high stone plinth created by the British sculptor Susan Leyland.
 In essence it is much more than a memorial, as it affords the opportunity to create and expand on on-going fundraising initiatives, and become a lasting legacy for the nation.

 It was officially unveiled on Friday June 8th 2018.
 Our emblem is a purple poppy which we consider fitting as it has previously been adopted to honour animal victims of conflict.
-Purple Poppy Day, on August 23 each year will become an annual way of raising funds for our chosen charities.
+National Animal Day, on August 23 each year will become an annual way of raising funds for our chosen charities.